theQRL/qips/0.Process/README.md

 ### 3a.
 Accepted

 Accepted proposals require development until such a point when they are released or they are ready for release at the next hard fork of the network.
-As such, an accepted QIP may be in one of three states:
+As such, an accepted QIP may be in one of four states:

+1. Available (for a developer/team to take on engineering the QIP; avoiding duplication of effort)

-1. In development
+2. In development

-2. Awaiting hard fork
+3. Awaiting hard fork

-3. Completed
+4. Completed

 ### 3b.
 Deferred